Ralph Abernathy: Early life, family, and education

 He began his professional career in 1951, when he was appointed as the dean of men at Alabama State University.
 Later in the same year, he became the senior pastor of the First Baptist Church, the largest black church in Montgomery; he held the position for ten years.

 He married Juanita Odessa Jones of Uniontown, Alabama, on August 31, 1952.
 Together they had five children: Ralph David Abernathy Jr., Juandalynn Ralpheda, Donzaleigh Avis, Ralph David Abernathy III, and Kwame Luthuli Abernathy.
-Their first child, Ralph Abernathy Jr., died suddenly on August 18, 1953, less than 2 days after his birth on August 16, while their other children lived on to adulthood.
+Their first child, Ralph Abernathy Jr., died suddenly on August 18, 1953, less than two days after his birth on August 16, while their other children lived on to adulthood.
 His grandson, Micah Abernathy, is currently an American football player for the Atlanta Falcons.

-In 1954, Abernathy met Dr. Martin Luther King Jr., whoat the timewas just becoming a pastor himself at a nearby church.
+In 1954, Abernathy met Martin Luther King Jr., who was at that time becoming a pastor himself at a nearby church.
 Abernathy mentored King and the two men eventually became close friends.

 Civil rights activism

 Montgomery bus boycott

-After the arrest of Rosa Parks on December 1, 1955, for refusing to give up her seat on a bus to a white man, Abernathy, then a member of the Montgomery NAACP), collaborated with King to create the Montgomery Improvement Association, which organized the Montgomery bus boycott.
+After the arrest of Rosa Parks on December 1, 1955, for refusing to give up her seat on a bus to a white man, Abernathy, then a member of the Montgomery NAACP, collaborated with King to create the Montgomery Improvement Association, which organized the Montgomery bus boycott.
 Along with fellow English professor Jo Ann Robinson, they called for and distributed flyers asking the black citizens of Montgomery to stay off the buses.
 The boycott attracted national attention, and a federal court case that ended on December 17, 1956, when the U.S. Supreme Court, in Browder v.
 Gayle, upheld an earlier District Court decision that the bus segregation was unconstitutional.
 The 381-day transit boycott, challenging the "Jim Crow" segregation laws, had been successful.
 And on December 20, 1956, the boycott came to an end.

-Media appearances

 After the boycotts, Abernathy's home and church were bombed.
 His family were barely able to escape their home, but they were unharmed.
 Abernathy's church, Mt.
 Olive Church, Bell Street Church, and the home of Robert Graetz were also bombed on that evening, while King, Abernathy, and 58 other black leaders from the south were meeting at the Southern Negro Leaders Conference on Transportation and Nonviolent Integration, in Atlanta.